Improve your life

-In this difficult situation, red light therapy may be an alternative treatment option in HT.
+In this difficult situation, red light therapy could possibly be an alternative treatment option in HT.

-The light interacts with biological structures, improves anti-inflammatory responses and helps regeneration of tissues.
-In other words, red light therapy is shown to be effective in some autoimmune diseases, such as rheumatoid arthritis and Sjögren’s syndrome and it has also shown to improve triiodothyronine (T3) and thyroxine (T4) levels in animal studies, for instance.
+The light is supposed to interact with biological structures, improves anti-inflammatory responses and helps regeneration of tissues.
+In other words, red light therapy could potentially be effective in some autoimmune diseases, such as rheumatoid arthritis and Sjögren’s syndrome and it has also shown to possibly improve triiodothyronine (T3) and thyroxine (T4) levels in animal studies, for instance.

 For those who are not familiar with it, red light therapy is a noninvasive, low-risk procedure.
 Moreover, it does not contain any ionising radiation, it is very easy to perform and it also has a low cost.